getupandgo/highly-uncertain-test-task/readme.md

 ```

 #### Testing
-You can import postman collection from root folder with two requests - for basic ruleset and custom ruleset.
+You can import postman collection from root folder.
+It contains two requests - basic ruleset and custom ruleset.
-Change path param to apply first or second ruleset
+Change path param to apply first or second ruleset to data provided in body

 #### The theory